Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/examples/diagnostic/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Diagnositc example

-This deploys the module in its simplest form.
+This deploys the module with Diagnostic settings enabled to send to a storage account.

 <!-- markdownlint-disable MD033 -->
 ## Requirements